wangyipengw1p/VHDL-Xgen/README.md

 ```
 Print help message.

-> It nearly imposible to consider all circumstances when dealing with your VHDL code, but I tried to.
-If you find some bug, please raise an issue.
+> It nearly imposible to consider all circumstances when dealing with your VHDL code, but I tried and will try to.
+If you find some bugs, please raise an issue.
 Thanks.